Parkland KIDSfirst (CHIP)

 Log into your Member Portal and complete the "Children and Adults Health Survey" or "Pregnant Moms Health Survey".

 There are some medications that may not be covered through Medicaid or CHIP.
 A pharmacy in the Navitus network can let you know which medications are not covered.
 The pharmacy can also help you find another medication that is covered.
 You can also ask your doctor or clinic about what medications are covered, and what is best for you.

 The Texas Vendor Drug Program has a list of drugs on the Preferred Drug List (PDL).
 A drug that is covered by this PDL may be brand or generic.
 The provider is asked to look at the Vendor Drug Program website when prescribing medication and write for the preferred product.

 If you need help with a problem or have a complaint, please call our Member Services department at 1-888-814-2352.
 You can also send a written complaint, or a Member Services advocate can write down your complaint for you.

 Parkland Community Health Plan

 Dallas, TX 75356

-For more information on the process, timeframes, and next steps, visit Complaints & Appeals.
+For more information on the process, timeframes, and next steps, visit our Complaints & Appeals page.

-If you suspect a client (a person who receives benefits) or a provider (e.g., doctor, dentist, counselor, etc.) has committed waste, abuse or fraud, you have a responsibility and a right to report it.
+If you suspect a client (a person who receives benefits) or a provider (e.g., doctor, dentist, counselor, etc.) has committed fraud, waste, or abuse, you have a responsibility and a right to report it.